 3.4.
 Autonomic Dysreflexia

 Clinical Practice Guideline— Evaluation and Management of Autonomic Dysreflexia and Other Autonomic Dysfunctions: Preventing the Highs and Lows.
 Published by the Paralyzed Veterans of America (PVA) on behalf of the Consortium for Spinal Cord Medicine (2020).
-These guidelines include the management of blood pressure, sweating, and temperature dysfunction and they can be downloaded at the previous link.
+These guidelines are written for health care professionals and include the management of blood pressure, sweating, and temperature dysfunction.
+They can be downloaded at the previous link.

 Autonomic Dysreflexia.
 Information Sheet published by the Model Systems Knowledge Translation Center, 2016.
 Written by Anthony Chiodo, M.D., Deborah A. Crane, M.D., Maria R. Reyes M.D., Shawn Song, M.D. and Phil Klebine, M.A., in collaboration with the MSKTC.